tzpr/queue-detector/README.md

 - Slack channel were app can be configured (https://api.slack.com/apps)

 #### Running
-1. start ngrok (provides tunneling to access localhost from the Internet)
+1. start ngrok (provides tunneling to access localhost from the Internet) `ngrok http 4390`

 2. execute in root folder `docker-compose up`